 Pension assets (defined benefit): Basis risk between pension assets and liabilities?
 Value transfer during transition?

-The time to act is now.
 The deadline for the phase out of LIBOR from your business processes will be the end of 2021, maybe sooner.

-Even now, there are significant events driving the market to adopt the new transition rates.
+there are significant events driving the market to adopt the new transition rates.
 Companies may experience difficulty in offloading LIBOR-based assets as 2022 approaches.

-The LIBOR transition is not only a financial industry problem.
+is not only a financial industry problem.
 LIBOR exposure is lurking in more than derivatives and investments.

 Various jurisdictions are eliminating IBOR rates and will adopt replacement rates as follows: